Stochastic Dynamics, Large Deviations Principle, and Non-equilibrium Thermodynamics: Large deviations principle and classical irreversible thermodynamics

 This is precisely the Eq. (\ref{app-e1}b).

 (iv) Now the fourth step in CIT is to introduce a thermodynamic force-flux relationship:

 where $\mM_{ij}$ is a $3\times 3$ positive definite symmetric matrix.
 With this assumption, the local entropy production rate in (\ref{app-e1}) is strictly positive except all forces and fluxes are zero.
-When $\mM_{ij}(\vu,\vv,\vw)$ is evaluated at an equilibrium, (\ref{app-or}) is called Onsager's near equilibrium linear force-flux relationship, which can be derived from the principle of detailed balance.
+When $\mM_{ij}(\vu,\vv,\vw)$ is evaluated at an equilibrium ($J_{ij}=J_{ji}$), it becomes a constant matrix.
+In that case, Eq. (\ref{app-or}) is called Onsager's near equilibrium linear force-flux relationship, which can be derived from the principle of detailed balance.

 The force-flux relation needs not to be linear.
 Another well-known example is

 This is Gibbs' chemical affinity-flux relationship.
 It implies for each and every set of cyclic indices $i_0,i_1,\cdots,i_n, i_{n+1}=i_0$ in the state space $\mathfrak{S}$: